A garage is an affordable and quick way to create extra storage space for vehicles, tools, garden equipment and much

 Single skin or two walls with a cavity? – Garages are usually constructed with single-skin walls, but if you intend to spend a lot of time in the garage or if a garage conversion is a possibility in the future, it may be worth paying more for a double skin wall that is structurally stronger, and you can insulate it via the cavity.

 Don’t underestimate the cost of the electrics and drainage – You’ll probably want electricity in your garage which will involve creating an additional circuit from the consumer unit, the cable may need to be laid in a trench underground.
 How much this costs will depend on how far away the garage is and what the ground is constructed from; concrete, blocks, tarmac, earth etc. For rainwater drainage, you may be able to connect the rainwater pipes to an existing soakaway, if not, a new one may need to be constructed, see soakaway regulations and price here.

 Finishing off/landscaping – For most people, a garage is useless unless the driveway is extended or altered, so it reaches the threshold of the new garage.
 The cost of this extra work will depend on the type of driveway you have; concrete, block or tarmac etc. Also, consider the cost of landscaping and laying a footpath to a side door, if your garage has one.
 Gates, security devices, wireless door openers etc. are also extra garage costs to consider.

 Concrete prefabricated garages are very quick to install, cheaper to construct, are sturdy and have a long lifespan.

 The concrete sections are manufactured in a factory and delivered to the site by a truck before being assembled.

 A single garage can be erected and a roof built in about one day.
 A typical double garage takes around two days.
-This is significantly quicker than it takes to construct a brick garage.
+This is significantly quicker than it takes to construct a brick garage which involves many hours and days of labour-intensive work.